Sehelitar/Kick.bot/README.md

 ## License

-This project is distributed under MIT License.
+This project (both source code and releases) are distributed under AGPL 3 license.
+All versions prior to 0.3.6 update are available under MIT licence.